DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 The main part of the code in the main() function relates to the initialization of the driver.
-To fully understand this code, it is recommended to study the chapters that related to the Poll Mode Driver in the *Intel® DPDK Programmer's Guide* - Rel 1.4 EAR and the *Intel® DPDK API Reference*.
+To fully understand this code, it is recommended to study the chapters that related to the Poll Mode Driver in the *DPDK Programmer's Guide* - Rel 1.4 EAR and the *DPDK API Reference*.

 .. code-block:: c